 I’m underpaid and overworked.
 You want me to donate as well?!

-Has the organization you work/ed for ever asked you to be a donor to them as well?
+Has the organization you work/worked for forever asked you to be a donor to them as well?
 How did you feel when they asked?
 Was the ask made in a respectful, polite way (like they would their actual donors) or was it implied to you by a senior supervisor that everyone donates and you should too (making you feel like a cash cow)?

 The topic of employee giving programs is a complicated and contentious one.
 Everyone has an opinion about it and they’re very vocal about their yes or no stance.
 How do I know?
 I researched and then wrote the book about it.
 Well, to be precise, eBook.

 Though to some of you it may seem cut and dry — “oh hell no!” or “heck yes!” — it’s not so simple.
 There are reasons why an organization should invite its employees to become donors and there are reasons why an organization should never ask its employees to give.

 Everyone is constantly searching for fundraising’s “next great thing” to help generate more revenue.
 Surely digital giving will save us!
 According to Blackbaud, $37 billion was donated online in the U.S. in 2018.
 The problem with that: It accounted for only 8.5% of total giving in the U.S.

 The temptation to turn to employees as another source of funding is always there.
 After all, they are intimately familiar with your mission.
 They see your good work every single day.
 They want to assist as many people in the community as possible.

 Essentially, employees are the “low hanging fruit” for nonprofits looking to expand their donor base.
 An easy ask.
 But should you?

 There are many reasons why sector professionals are against any form of employee giving campaign.
 Let’s look at five reasons why a nonprofit should not make an ask of its employees.